Ladder Operator Block-Encoding: Ladder Operator Block-Encoding

 where

-A block-encoding for this operator can be achieved by updating the occupation of the bosonic mode by $+R$ and then performing a single series of rotations.
-A circuit diagram for this construction is shown in Subfigure \ref{fig:products-bosonic-operators}a.
+A block-encoding for this operator can be achieved by updating the occupation of the bosonic mode by $+R$ and then performing a single series of uniformly controlled rotations (subfigure \ref{fig:products-bosonic-operators}a).
+The rotation angles are given by: